sdsu-its/book-iclicker-cloud/getting-started.md

 ## Functionality

-In addition to the regular functionality that iClicker 2 offers students and staff, iClicker Cloud offers more features such as GPS based attendance, online gradebook access, and cloud storage.
+In addition to the regular functionality that iClicker 2 offers, iClicker Cloud offers more features such as GPS based attendance, online gradebook access, and cloud storage.
 It should be noted that **students should be on SDSU "eduroam" ** wireless network when using this application or use cellular data.

 ## Instructions

 ### 1. Install Application

-Download the iClicker Cloud software from the iClicker Cloud website \([https://www.iclicker.com/instructors/software/iclicker-cloud\](https://www.iclicker.com/instructors/software/iclicker-cloud\)\).
+Download the iClicker Cloud software from the website \([https://www.iclicker.com/instructors/software/iclicker-cloud\](https://www.iclicker.com/instructors/software/iclicker-cloud%29\).
 Double-click the downloaded setup file and follow the setup directions to install iClicker Cloud software on your computer.

 NOTE: You must have administrator rights on your computer to complete this installation.
-ITS will install iClicker Cloud on the classroom podiums.
+ITS will install iClicker Cloud on classroom podiums.

 ### 2. Login/Create Account

 If you have not already created an iClicker Cloud account, launch the iClicker Cloud application.
-From the login window, select "Create Account".
-If you have already created an account, login with your credentials.
+From the login window, select "Create Account".** **_**If you have already created a Reef account, login with your credentials.**_

 ![Login Screen](https://www.iclicker.com/media/1187/win_1signin_360.jpg)